Rail transport in Morocco: High speed rail

 As of 2019, the rolling stock operating on the line consists of 12 Alstom Euroduplex trainsets, with each set comprising two power cars and eight bilevel passenger cars.
 The passenger capacity is 533 across two first-class cars, five second-class cars, and a food-service car.

-The Tangier – Casablanca line is the first phase of what is planned to eventually be a 1,500 kilometers (930 mi) high-speed rail network in Morocco.
+The Tangier – Casablanca line is the first phase of what is planned to eventually be a 1,500 km high-speed rail network in Morocco.
+In April 2025, construction began on a 430 km extension from Kenitra to Marrakech, via Rabat and Casablanca.
+This line is slated to operate at speeds of 350 kph (217 mph) and trim travel time from Tangier to Marrakech by roughly two hours.
+The line will also service Casablanca's King Mohammed V International Airport, the main entry point for international arrivals.
+The extension to Marrakech is slated for completion by 2029, ahead of Morocco's co-hosting of the 2030 World Cup and the forecasted surge of foreign fans attending games.
+Authorities expect 7.2 million passengers annually to use high speed rail once the extension to Marrakech is completed, compared to 5–6 million annual passengers who used it in 2025.

+The government's long-term plans calls for extending the high-speed rail line from Marrkech southwards to Agadir.
+In addition, it envisions a new east-west high-speed rail line connecting Rabat to Fes, and possibly beyond to Oujda near the Algerian border.

 Main connections

-The main network for passenger transport consists of a North–South link from Tangier via Rabat and Casablanca to Marrakesh and an East–West connection linking Oujda in the East via Fes to Rabat.
+The intercity trains in Morocco operated by ONCF are named Al Atlas.
+This network for passenger transport consists of a North–South link from Tangier via Rabat and Casablanca to Marrakesh and an East–West connection linking Oujda in the East via Fes to Rabat.
 The North–South and East–West links interconnect at Sidi-Kacem.
 Major destinations currently not linked by rail are usually served by Supratours, a bus company operated by the ONCF.

 The most important long-distance train services are: